fireteam99/CS211-Midterm-I-Studyguide/CS211-Final-StudyGuide.md

 ### Operating System
 Provides essential services to programs running on hardware such as virtual memory, multitasking, etc...
 ### Moore's Law
-An observation that the number of transistors on chip double every 18 month.
+An observation that the number of transistors on chip double every 18 months.
 Can also be seen in processor speed, memory capacity, and disk capacity, which doubles 18 months, two years and every year, relativly speaking.
 ## The C Language
 ### Compared to Java
 Java source code is compiled into byte code, runs in the jvm and finally on the hardware and OS.
 C is compiled and run in the hardware and OS.